 Council Members of the City of Travelers Rest are residents who care deeply about the quality of life of our constituents, businesses, business owners, and visitors.
-Each council member brings a different life and career perspective to decision making for the City to give us a diversity of thought and representation.
-We proudly serve our community by listening, caring and making decisions that push us towards betterment and suitability as a city and a community.
+Each council member brings a different life and career perspective to decision-making for the City to give us a diversity of thought and representation.
+We proudly serve our community by listening, caring, and making decisions that push us towards betterment and suitability as a city and a community.

 Meaningful community involvement is incredibly important to Kelly.
-She currently serves on the boards of Travelers Rest Farmers Market, Foothills Family Resources, Greenville First Steps, Euphoria, and is the President of the Association of Fundraising Professionals, PIedmont Chapter.
+She currently serves on the boards of Travelers Rest Farmers Market, Foothills Family Resources, Greenville First Steps, Euphoria, and is the President of the Association of Fundraising Professionals, Piedmont Chapter.
 Additionally, Kelly served in previous volunteer leadership roles with United Way’s Jobs to Careers and Women in Science and Engineering; Greenville Chamber’s Greenville Young Professionals, Greenville Women @ Work, and Leadership Greenville Alumni; Serenity Village, Read Greenville, Gardening for Good, Momentum Bike Club, and Upstate South Carolina Association of Volunteer Administrators (President),

 Kelly earned her Bachelor’s degree at Presbyterian College and her Master’s at the University of Georgia.
-She is a graduate of Leadership Greenville Class 41, awarded Best and Brightest 35 under 35 in 2017, and the recipient of the AFP Piedmont Chapter’s Young Philanthropist Award in 2017.
+She is a graduate of Leadership Greenville Class 41, was awarded Best and Brightest 35 under 35 in 2017, and was the recipient of the AFP Piedmont Chapter’s Young Philanthropist Award in 2017.
 Kelly enjoys the outdoors, yoga, running, reading, writing, gardening, farmer’s markets, travel, and doing improv with Alchemy Comedy Theatre.
 Kelly and Tom live in Travelers Rest with their three goats, two dogs, one cat, and a handful of goldfish.

 Shaniece Criss loves serving Travelers Rest though her commitment to maintaining the town’s community connection and charming character.
-Often, you will see Councilmember Criss at town events with her friends and family as well as constantly communicating with residents in-person and on social media.
+Often, you will see Councilmember Criss at town events with her friends and family, as well as, constantly communicating with residents in-person and on social media.
 She is committed to advocating for proactive, community-engaged development.
 She supports local businesses and attends the Greater Travelers Rest Chamber of Commerce meetings to stay informed.
-She is also a proponent of public safety and public works are really important to her.
+Public safety and public works are really important to her.
 Dr. Criss currently chairs the Public Works Committee.